-With Shockwave Therapy, ladies can now achieve firmer, smoother skin in the areas where skin dimpling commonly forms – the thighs, buttocks, abdomen and arms.
+With Cellulite Shockwave Treatment, ladies can now achieve firmer, smoother skin in the areas where skin dimpling commonly forms – the thighs, buttocks, abdomen and arms.

-As well as treating cellulite, shockwave will also help to stimulate collagen production, rejuvenate connective tissue, improve elasticity of the skin and give your skin an overall firmer, smoother and tighter appearance.
+As well as treating cellulite, shockwave will also help to stimulate collagen production, rejuvenate connective tissue, improve elasticity of the skin, reduce pockets of fat, and help get rid of stretch marks, giving your skin an overall firmer, smoother, and tighter appearance.
 The toning effect can be quite remarkable.

 A study conducted in Switzerland has shown a 110% improvement in skin elasticity in the female patients treated and, in many cases, women started to feel softening and smoothing of the skin over the area treated in as little as 3-5 session, while visual changes started to become noticeable after 6-8 sessions.